CJanecka/Projects_and_CTFs/Defensive Security/README.md

 By comparing the data found; in Figures 14 and 31, we addressed the following inquiry raised by VSI:

-  + Did we detect a suspicious volume of deleted accounts?
+  + Did you detect a suspicious volume of deleted accounts?
     - There were no signs of suspicious volumes of deleted accounts.

 ## Windows Dashboard Analysis